Wallace420/Sui-sniper-MVP/IMPROVEMENT_PLAN.md

 - User feedback will be incorporated throughout the development process

 ## Current Focus
-Phase 1: Code Cleanup and Optimization - Completed error handling and documentation standardization.
-Now focusing on import optimization, duplicate code removal, and database query optimization.
+Phase 1: Code Cleanup and Optimization - Completed.
+All tasks including import optimization, duplicate code removal, error handling, documentation standardization, and database query optimization have been successfully implemented.
+Ready to proceed to Phase 2.